 The AT&T Store‘s appeal is the same as the Verizon Store’s: similar savings and less chaos relative to big box retailers.
 AT&T’s inventory is also similar to Verizon’s, offering both in-store and online-only deals that can’t be found anywhere else.

 The online deals are particularly juicy, though many require a two-year contract.
-For example, AT&T throws in an iPhone 5S 16 GB when you pay for a two-year agreement upfront.
 In-store staff members are generally helpful and unhurried.
 The website could use a little work, but you should still be able to find what you’re looking for online.

 Includes HDTVs, ultra HDTVs, smart TVs, LED TVs, and related accessories